hyperware-ai/hyperware-book/src/cookbook/package_apis.md

 # Exporting & Importing Package APIs

-Kinode packages can export APIs, as discussed [here](../system/process/wit_apis.md).
+Hyperware packages can export APIs, as discussed [here](../system/process/wit_apis.md).
 Processes can also import APIs.
 These APIs can consist of types as well as functions.
 This recipe focuses on:
-1. Simple examples of exporting and importing APIs (find the full code [here](https://github.com/kinode-dao/kinode-book/tree/main/code/remote-file-storage)).
+1. Simple examples of exporting and importing APIs (find the full code [here](https://github.com/hyperware-ai/hyperware-book/tree/main/code/remote-file-storage)).
 2. Demonstrations of `kit` tooling to help build and export or import APIs.

 ## Exporting an API